tyy-dev/ConsoleLibrary/AutoGeneratedDocs.md

 <a name='M:consoletestproject.Extensions.StringExtensions.Superscript(System.String)'></a>
 ### consoletestproject.Extensions.StringExtensions.Superscript(System.String) `Method` `public static string`
 #### Summary
-Converts the input text to superscript.
+Converts the input text to superscript. ˢᵐᵃˡˡ ᵗᵉˣᵗ
 #### Remarks
 This method converts alphanumeric characters in the input text to their corresponding Unicode superscript characters
 #### Parameters